jrheard/blog/python/tic-tac-toe.md

 A game of tic-tac-toe takes place on a 3x3 board.
 A space on the board is either empty, or it has an X in it, or it has an O in it.

 At this point I'd like you to think back to the [blackjack][blackjack] assignment.
 In that project, we talked about _representing_ stuff.
 We wanted to teach our computer program about the concept of a playing card like "the five of diamonds", and we ended up using a two-item list like `[5, 'diamonds']` to do that.
-You'll also remember that in order to represent a deck of cards, we made a list that had a bunch of items in it, and each of _those_ items was a two-item list like `['4', 'hearts']` that represented a card.
+You'll also remember that in order to represent a deck of cards, we made a list that had a bunch of items in it, and each of _those_ items was a two-item list like `['4', 'hearts']`.

-In _this_ project, we now have to figure out: how do we represent the concept of the game board?
+In _this_ project, we now have to figure out: how do we represent the concept of a tic-tac-toe game board?
 Think about it for a second before you scroll down.

-How would you represent a 3x3 tic-tac-toe board in a Python program?
+<p class="lots-of-space">How would you represent a 3x3 tic-tac-toe board in a Python program?</p>

-<p class="lots-of-space"> Seriously, think about it!</p>
+<p class="lots-of-space">Seriously, think about it!</p>

 <p class="lots-of-space">OK, here's what I recommend doing.
 Is it the same as what you were thinking?</p>

-I think we should use a two-dimensional list of strings.
+I think we should use a list of lists of strings (also called a "two-dimensional list of strings", or a "2D list of strings").
 It'll look like this:

 ```python
 [['X', ' ', 'O'],